 My teaching reflects these interests but has additionally taken in, beyond pragmatics, language diversity in the USA, language and gender, sociolinguistic frameworks, and cognitive linguistics, resulting in interesting synergies such as an edited volume on global hip-hop spurred by a graduate sociolinguistics course.
 I welcome proposals by students interested in working in any of these areas.
 Currently, I am advising graduate work on the diffusion of borrowings in German CMC, language and asexuality, and the pragmatics of taboo words.

 I am an Associate Professor at the Department of Linguistics of the University of Illinois at Urbana-Champaign, where I also hold faculty appointments at the European Union Center and the Center for South Asian and Middle Eastern Studies.
-Between 2008 and 2012, I served as Co-Director and then Director of the University’s Modern Greek Studies program and currently serve on the School’s exploratory committee for Mediterranean Studies.
-I am an Associate Editor for Brill's International Review of Pragmatics and Co-Editor of the companion book series Empirical Foundations of Theoretical Pragmatics, as well as a member of the Editorial Board of the Journal of Pragmatics and of Lodz Papers in Pragmatics.
+Between 2008 and 2012, I served as Co-Director and then Director of the University’s Modern Greek Studies program.
+I am an Associate Editor for Brill's International Review of Pragmatics and a member of the Editorial Board of the Journal of Pragmatics, the Journal of Politeness Research, the Journal of Modern Greek Studies, and of Lodz Papers in Pragmatics.